huguanjing/ghulab/research/NetworkEvo.md

 ---
 layout: page
-title: Research
+title: Dynamics of duplicated networks in polyploids
 ---

-# Dynamics of duplicated networks in polyploids
 <div>
 <p align="center">
   <a href="#challenges">challenges and pitfalls</a> |